Meeting Location: *Starbucks - 38 Park Row #4, NYC (close to Beekman St.)

 All the art, all the history, all the technical breakthroughs, all the "whys" and all the shenanigans that went into this spectacular achievement.
 A unique experience for seasoned locals or new members to our fair city.

 Get a look at the subway that few people, even lifelong New Yorkers, fail to recognize.
 This tour explores the areas of the system that are open to the public but in most cases overlooked.
-You'll end at Grand Central Terminal, ending with a discussion of the exterior of this iconic station.
+You'll end at Grand Central Shuttle Station.

 We will enter the system at Brooklyn Bridge / Chambers Street Station.
 We will board a downtown local train so as to view the old City Hall Station from the train.
 We will be stopping at Astor Place and Grand Central station.
 We will switch to the Times Square- Grand Central Shuttle and then go over to Times Square.
-After that we will go over back over to Grand Central Terminal.
-We will exit the system at this point.
-We will also go outside to discuss the exterior of the Terminal.
+After that we will go back over to the Grand Central Shuttle Station.
 This is also the final stop on this tour.

 The tour is approximately 2 and 1/2 hours.
 All sales are final and tickets are non-refundable.

 Note: *Due to the ongoing nature of infrastructure rehabilitation, we cannot guarantee that every site will be available on the tour.
 We will NOT be going into the City Hall abandoned station by foot, or any tunnels/areas that are not open to the public.
 We will view and discuss from the safety of a train.